-While it’s true that you may have to make some adjustments in your lifestyle when you set out to be your own boss, it’s important to remember that it’s all relative to what you were earning before.
+It’s true that you may have to make some adjustments in your lifestyle when you set out to be your own boss.

-When I started my home staging business in 2002, I was living in a very expensive city and I had just come from a career where I was making more than $100,000 per year.
-In a situation like that, with those variables, it is almost impossible to maintain your previous lifestyle and income level in year one – whether you’re talking about staging or any other new business.
+When I started my home staging business in 2002, I was living in a very expensive city (as a single mom).
+Plus, I had just come from a career where I was making more than $100,000 per year.

 In that first year (2002/2003), I made about $40,000 as a home stager.

-If you’ll be leaving a full time job where you make $50 an hour (or $100,000 a year), sure it will take awhile to get back to that level but then again, you won’t have all of the typical costs of being an employee in that salary range.
+If you’ll be leaving a full time job where you make $50 an hour (or $100,000 a year), it may take awhile to get back to that annual income level.
+On the plus side, you won’t have all of the typical costs of being an employee in that salary range.

 After all, you won’t have to worry about many expenses including: